lykmapipo/irina/README.md

 ```

 #### `authenticate(credentials, callback(error,authenticable))` :
-A model static method which takes in credentials in the format below :
+A model static method which takes in credentials and additional `mongoose query criteria` in the format below :

 ```js
 var faker = require('faker');